JuanMorenoDeveloper/talk-testcontainers-intro/README.md

 Unit tests as a basis, and integration tests to verify interaction with external components outside the business logic.

 # Testcontainers
 Testcontainers is a java library that we can use to run different testing frameworks (as JUnit or Spock) with docker containers.
-Docker as a developer tool, allows us to create easily environments with all its dependencies; they are light and runs quickly and, also are portable.
+Docker as a developer tool, allows us to create easily environments with all its dependencies; they are light and run quickly and, also are portable.

 # Not only Java